magepal/magento2-google-tag-manager/README.md

 #### 3 - Configure GTM

-Log into your Magetno 2 Admin, then goto Store -> System -> MagePal -> Google Tag Manager and enter your GTM account credentials
+Log into your Magetno 2 Admin, then goto Stores -> Configuration -> MagePal -> Google Tag Manager and enter your GTM account credentials

 ###Data layer attributes
 ---------